ibis-project/ibis/docs/source/getting-started.rst

 Ibis requires a working Python 2.6 or 2.7 installation (3.x support will come in a future release).
 We recommend `Anaconda <http://continuum.io/downloads>`_.

-Some platforms will require that you have Kerberos installed to build properly.

-* Redhat / CentOS: ``yum install krb5-devel``
-* Ubuntu / Debian: ``apt-get install libkrb5-dev``

 Installing the Python package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~